amosgyamfi/open-swiftui-animations/README.md

 ## Open SwiftUI Animations
-### Pure SwiftUI animations and inspirations for your next iOS, macOS, visionOS and watchOS projects.
+### Pure SwiftUI animations and inspirations for your next iOS, macOS, visionOS, and watchOS projects.
 Enjoy 😊

-Checkout the Xcode project for examples of the new Phase Animator, Keyframe Animation, and Spring Animations for iOS 17 and beyond.
-Something missing or found an intersting iOS animation fo add?
+Check out the Xcode project for examples of the new Phase Animator, Symbol Effects, Keyframe Animation, and Spring Animations for iOS 17 and beyond.
+Is something missing, or found an interesting iOS animation to add?
 Contact me on X: [@amos_gyamfi](https://twitter.com/amos_gyamfi)

 **Reactions with Springs**: [EmotionalReactions.swift](OpenSwiftUIAnimations/Reactions/MessengerReactions/EmotionalReactions.swift)
 ![EmotionalReactions.swift](GIF_Previews/emotionalReactions.gif)